MicrosoftDocs/power-automate-docs/articles/enhance-business-process-flows-branching.md

 -   Client API changes cannot trigger evaluation of branching condition, as branching relies on Business rules.

 > [!NOTE]
-> - An entity used in the process can be revisited multiple times (multiple closed entity loops).
+> - A table used in the process can be revisited multiple times (multiple closed table loops).
-> - A process can go back to the previous stage regardless of an entity type.
+> - A process can go back to the previous stage regardless of a table type.
 For example, if the active stage is **Deliver Quote** on a quote record, process users can move the active stage back to the **Propose** stage on an opportunity record.
 >
 >   In another example, suppose a process is currently in the **Present Proposal** stage in your process flow: **Qualify Lead** > **Identify Needs** > **Create Proposal** > **Present Proposal** > **Close**.
 If the proposal presented to the customer requires more research to identify customer needs, users can simply select the **Identify Needs** stage of your process and choose **Set Active**.